CemAdiguzel/playable-todo/frontend/README.md

 Then the frontend is working as well.
 After that you can navigate through the app freely on http://localhost:3000

+At first login page will be open.
+If you dont have any user, you should click on the register button to navigate register page.
+You can create a new user from there and start using the app.

 Used Tech:

 Node js